shakalaca/MagiskOnEmulator/README.md

 Works on Android API 22 - 30,S (except 28)

-0. Grab Magisk.zip and put in this directory.
+0. Grab Magisk.zip (or Magisk.apk) and put in this directory.
 If you're using ARM system image, replace `busybox` with `busybox_arm`.
 1. For patching the ramdisk with magisk, your AVD must be already created
 2. Make sure you backup the untouched `ramdisk.img` from `<sdk_home>/system-images/<platform>/*/ramdisk.img`.
 You will need it everytime you want to patch ramdisk with magisk (for the first time and also for subsequent magisk updates).
 3. Clone this repository and copy the original `ramdisk.img` into the clone's folder.